rtgodwin/rtgodwin.github.io/_docs/7010assign1ans.md

     ```
     `-4.085621e-14` is 0.000000000000004085621.
 This is not quite zero due to rounding.
 We can also verify that the other variable is orthogonal as well:
     ```r
+    t(residuals) %*% mydata$bad.weather
+    >>               [,1]
+    >> [1,] -1.498801e-15
     ```
+    Many students attempted to show orthogonality in different ways, which would be fine, as long as the "others ways" are shown to be equivalent to orthogonality.
+For example, you can check the correlation between the $X$ variables and the residuals and show that it is "close" to zero, as long as you

     ---
 5. Verify that the LS residuals from your estimated model sum to zero.

     ---
+    Sum the residuals and see if they are "close" to zero ("close" due to rounding):
+    ```r
+    sum(residuals)
+    >> [1] -1.991463e-15
+    ```
+    ---

-6. Verify that the regression line (it is actually a 2-dimensional
+7. Verify that the regression line (it is actually a 2-dimensional
     "plane") passes through the sample mean of the data.

-7. Verify that the fitted values and residuals are invariant to a
+8. Verify that the fitted values and residuals are invariant to a
     non-singular linear transformation.

-8. Use the Frisch-Waugh-Lovell theorem and partial regression to get
+9. Use the Frisch-Waugh-Lovell theorem and partial regression to get
     the LS estimate for just one of the $\beta$.

     Recall that the FWL theorem suggests that, for the model: